wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

                     `------'                 `------'

-Note: Any `ERROR` returned by the *Callee*, in response to the `INTERRUPT`, is ignored (same as in regular call canceling when mode="killnowait").
+Note: Any `ERROR` returned by the *Callee*, in response to an `INTERRUPT`, is ignored (same as in regular call canceling when mode="killnowait").
 So, it is not necessary for the *Callee* to send an `ERROR` message.

 **Ignoring Progressive Call Requests**

-Unlike other advanced features, this one can not be omitted by *Callee*.
+Unlike other advanced features, the *Callee* cannot be unaware of progressive call requests.
 So if *Callee* doesn't support this feature, *Dealer* MUST respond to *Caller* with `wamp.error.feature_not_supported` error message.